Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Solution method

-and remove the variables $\eta^{(i)}$ for all $i = 1, \ldots, k$, which can be interpreted as simply requiring that the entries of the matrices $G^{(i)}$ to decay along each respective row, but not necessarily geometrically.
+and remove the variables $\eta^{(i)}$ for all $i = 1, \ldots, k$.
+This relaxation can be interpreted as simply requiring the entries of the matrices $G^{(i)}$ to decay along each respective row, but not necessarily geometrically.
 The resulting relaxed problem

 with variables $G^{(i)} \in \reals^{m \times n}$, $z^{(i)}(1), \ldots, z^{(i)}(n) \in \reals^m$, $i = 1, \ldots, k$, and $x(1), \ldots, x(n) \in \reals^m$, is now a convex optimization problem since the objective is convex and the inequality and equality constraints are all affine.
 We can then solve (\ref{prob:rl_fit_cvx}) efficiently in many ways, \eg, via interior-point methods~\cite{nesterov1994interior,nocedal1999numerical,boyd2004convex}.
 We should note that the time complexity of \emph{evaluating} (\ref{prob:rl_fit_cvx}) is $O(mn^2k)$, which is higher than that of evaluating (\ref{prob:rl_fit}) by a factor of $n$.
 However, since (\ref{prob:rl_fit_cvx}) is convex, it can be solved to global optimality in polynomial time.
 Specifically, the time complexity of \emph{solving} (\ref{prob:rl_fit_cvx}) is $O(mn^2k)$ if a first-order method is used, and $O({(mn^2k)}^3)$ if a second-order method is used.
 In both cases, the time complexity of solving (\ref{prob:rl_fit_cvx}) is expected to be less than that of solving the nonconvex problem (\ref{prob:rl_fit}), which can be exponential in $mnk$ in the worse case.
 See \S\ref{sec:expt} for some numerical results on the solution time of (\ref{prob:rl_fit}) and (\ref{prob:rl_fit_cvx}) in applications.